alexandrevicenzi/Flex/README.md

 ## Notes

-- If you have questions open an issue.
+- If you have questions open an issue
-- This theme is not under development anymore, it's stable and has a lot of features.
-This means that new requests (not bug fixes) will be discussed and have lower priorities.
+- The theme is not under huge development anymore, it's stable and has a lot of features already
-- If you want a version of this theme to Jekyll or Hugo open an issue and let's discuss it.
+- If you want a [Hugo](https://gohugo.io/) theme check out [Soho](https://github.com/alexandrevicenzi/soho)

 ## Features